 Q: How do you determine Learning Differences and what to do to make a difference?

 A: We do not determine learning differences; only an educational psychologist can test your child for a learning disability.
 We can implement the recommendations that the psychologist recommends in addition to a number of tools that we have developed based on experience.
 The tools are customized for each student and will help them better deal with tests, homework, organization, and specific subject matter.

-A: We find that students are more comfortable in their own environments, and we have more control on making the environment suitable to the student’s needs.
+A: We find that students are more comfortable in their own environments, and we are more able to meet the student’s needs.
 Also, it avoids students running into one another which can cause social conflict or anxiety for some students at tutoring centers.

 Q: What ages do you tutor?